 Turner River Unit Designated Trails

 The Turner River Unit allows for off-road vehicle access by permitted swamp buggies and all-terrain vehicles.
-Dispersed camping continues to be allowed within the unit.
-You may drive your off-road vehicle to a location along a designated trail nearest the camping spot you prefer, park your off-road vehicle along the shoulder of the trail, in such a manner that does not impede travel by other, and carry your camping equipment to the site.
+Dispersed camping is allowed within the unit.
+You may drive your off-road vehicle to a location along a designated trail nearest the camping spot you prefer, park your off-road vehicle along the shoulder of the trail in such a manner that does not impede travel by others, and carry your camping equipment to the site.

-Currently, the Turner River Unit has 126.5 miles of designated primary trails and 82.5 miles of designated secondary trails.
+The Turner River Unit has approximately 126 miles of designated primary trails.

 To view the designated primary trails within the Turner River Unit click here.
 Map effective 08/01/2014.